anjaliheda/Research-Paper-Repository/README.md

 # **Centralized Research Paper Repository**

-A web-based platform for managing and accessing research papers, designed for the **RVCE**.
+A web-based platform for managing and accessing the research papers published by students and faculty of RVCE.
 The system provides role-based dashboards for students, authors, and admins, ensuring efficient paper management and accessibility.